Alonso-del-Arte/chess/doc/GameRules.md

 Additional rules apply for timed play (with a clock).
 In some games, a player who takes too long to decide on a move simply "forfeits on time."
 I've lost that way several times.

-## Variants

-There are several variants of chess.
-The ones that interest me the most, personally, are the ones that don't diverge too much from the official game.
-And honestly, some variants, like Horde, might be much more of a programming challenge than I care to undertake.

- * **Fog of War** or **Dark Chess** &mdash; You can only see your own pieces and the squares your pieces may move to.
-This means that at the beginning each player can only see half the board.
-Putting the opponent's king in check is suffficient to win.
-Hence castling could be much more useful than in Fog of War than in normal play.
-As far as I know, this variant is only played on a computer.
- * **Kriegspiel** &mdash; A forerunner of Fog of War.
-There are three boards